lanl/NEONiso/cran-comments.md

 ## Test environments
-* local R installation: R 4.0.4
+* local R installation: R 4.1.2
-* GitHub Actions (ubuntu-18.04): devel, release, oldrel, 3.5
+* GitHub Actions (ubuntu-18.04): devel, release, oldrel
-* GitHub Actions (windows-latest): release, 3.6
+* GitHub Actions (windows-latest): release
-* GitHub Actions (macOS-latest): release
+* GitHub Actions (macOS-latest): devel, release, oldrel
+* win-builder: devel

 ## R CMD check results

-0 errors | 0 warnings | 1 note

-* This is a the a resubmission of a new package.
+* No errors, warnings, or notes in local environment.
+* No errors, warnings, or notes in GitHub Actions, except for windows-latest where R CMD check does not run due to an error in 'session info' (Error: invalid version specification '<NA'>).
+This error does not seem to be related to the package itself.
+* No errors or warnings on win-builder.
+Note generated about a possibly incorrect URL for testing code coverage, but to the best of my knowledge the URL is correct.

 * Auto-check will issue a warning about misspelled words in DESCRIPTION, but the words flagged are all correct.

-* The following changes have been made to address issues raised by Gregor Seyer during review:
-  * Removed a space in doi specification in DESCRIPTION to make clickable.
-  * Added \value to requested .Rd files.
+# Downstream dependencies

+There are currently no downstream dependencies for this package.